 Buying an iPhone from Apple, AT&T or T-Mobile

-With the introduction of the new iPhone 6s and 6s Plus in September 2015, Apple also introduced a new purchase option: an installment plan for an unlocked iPhone.
+With the introduction of the iPhone 6s and 6s Plus in September 2015, Apple also introduced a new purchase option: an installment plan for an unlocked iPhone.
+Now with the iPhone 8, 8 Plus, and X in 2017, it is the same deal.
 That’s a good thing, but it makes it a little more confusing to decide which way to go.
 Here are some buying tips, based on an article at The Verge (see link below):

 APPLE: Yes, you can now buy an unlocked iPhone from Apple with monthly installments.
 Some would call Apple’s “iPhone Upgrade Program” new-phone-each-year deal a lease arrangement, but you also have the option of paying off the phone and keeping it.